Facts-and-Files/openvpn-server/README.md

     $ docker compose run --rm openvpn ovpn_genconfig -d -N -u udp://<server-ip> -p "route <subnet> <mask>" -n 1.1.1.1 -n 8.8.8.8

-The -p indicates teh client get a push with a specific split tunnel route for an IP or a subnet.
+The -p indicates that the client gets a push with a specific split tunnel route for an IP or a subnet.

-F.I:
+F.I for a subnet:

     -p "route 142.250.74.0 255.255.255.0"